AlbertRapp/02_Statistical-Concepts-App/README.md

 # Statistical Concepts App

 An app to explore some statistical concepts.
-For now, one can explore variance of an estimator
+For now, one can explore variance of an estimator.
+I am not a highly experience Shiny programmer (yet), so the code is probably less than optimal.
+Suggestions for improvement are always welcome.